Control Flow Overview

 Control Flow components can be divided into two groups: control blocks and tasks.
 Control blocks control the execution, creating branches and redirecting execution between them depending on some conditions.

 The second group - tasks, do not affect the control flow execution directly, but they interact with data sources or set variables.
-They can run other integration packages, data flows, perform other actions, etc.
+They can run other integrations, data flows, perform other actions, etc.

 See more about specific Control Flow components and their settings in the Components topic.